of Servings: 12 cupcakes

 I have not tried this with shortening, but it should work.
 It will likely be stiffer and may require an additional teaspoon of water.
 I would not use tub or light margarine as it will be too soft.

-*Use whatever butter or margarine is safe for your allergies for the frosting; and use whatever milk alternative is safe for your allergies for the cake.
-Use safe powdered sugar -most contain corn starch- but you can find ones that contain tapioca starch.
+*Use whatever butter or margarine is safe for your allergies for the frosting.
+Butter contains milk.
+If you have a milk allergy, use a milk-free/dairy-free margarine.
+There are also soy-free margarine choices available.
+Use whatever milk alternative is safe for your allergies for the cake.
+Use safe powdered sugar (most contain corn starch) but you can find ones that contain tapioca starch.
 Corn-free baking powder is available as well.

 If you need assistance with any of the ingredients or if you need guidance on substitutions to make this recipe safe for your child with food allergies, just log-in and post your questions.
 You can add comments to this blog post, or you can visit our Food & Cooking support forum.
 Registration is free!